Asics Gel Kinsei 6 Review Facts

 Asics has been a leader in the running shoe industry for over 60 years.
 With an emphasis on comfort and performance, Asics knows how to create a top-notch running shoe.
 In fact, they are so highly regarded in the industry that Nike founder Phil Knight wanted to hire away designers and engineers from the company when he first started Nike.
 The Asics Gel brand is Asics’ most well-known brand and arguably their best line of shoes.
 The Kinsei Gel series is still pretty new, with the first edition coming out in 2006, but the series’ focus on stability, comfort, and efficiency has garnered wide acclaim from running enthusiasts.
 After complaints about the durability and weight of the fifth edition, however, did Asics fix the issues and take another step forward?

 The Kinsei 6 updates a number of features, improving and getting a little closer to perfection this time around.
 The high-quality components it’s made for providing runners with excellent cushioning and comfort, making it an ideal choice for the middle of the pack runners and those looking for a durable everyday trainer.
 While it comes at a substantial price point, runners will feel the difference immediately.
 The upper features Asics’ fashion-forward aesthetic, with an eye-catching multicolored design that hides the fact that the upper is made of a highly breathable mesh material that conforms to the shape of the runner’s foot.
 The midsole is plush and responsive, offering a great amount of support that encourages an efficient run.
+Some even deem it a good option for runners with high arches.
 Addressing durability criticisms the previous edition encountered, the extremely high quality of the materials the Kinsei 6 is made for a long-lasting shoe.
 Its outsole unit features Asics’ High Abrasion Resistant Rubber that’s one of the most durable on the market, and runners who decide to purchase a pair of Asics Gel Kinsei 6 will find a running shoe that will keep up mile after mile, even after heavy use.